 Make sure you shut out all distractions.
-Close those Facebook pages, shut down the email alerts and close your browser.
-Turn off the music and focus purely on your writing.
+Close those Facebook pages, turn off the email alerts and close your browser.
+Shut down the music and focus purely on your writing.

 Rise Earlier And Get More Done

-The most common complaint for not starting a blog is "I don't have time"
+The most common complaint about not starting a blog is "I don't have time."

 Try getting up an hour earlier and go straight to work on your blog post.
 It's amazing how much you can get done in the quiet morning hours without the phone ringing and other distractions.